 - Body composition tests: Weight, body fat percentage, body type, visceral fat, body water percentage, muscle mass, bone mass, BMR, BIM, and metabolic age

 Arboleaf Corporation is a privately held company in Plano, Texas.
 They design and market body composition scales which are manufactured in China.

 Once the Arboleaf application has been installed and the scale paired with a smartphone, setup is complete.

-To activate the scale, step onto it with heels and toes of both feet touching the metal pads.
+To activate the scale, step onto it with the heels and toes of both feet touching the metal pads.
 Your feet must be bare and dry.

 Do not use the scale immediately after a workout or with a full bladder.
-Try to weight yourself at approximately the same time each day and remember that consistency is the key.
+Try to weigh yourself at approximately the same time each day and remember that consistency is the key.
 If you drink a glass of water before mounting the scales one day, but not the next, results will differ.

 The Arboleaf scale provides information on ten different body composition components.
 A brief description of each is listed below.